jacobcook1995/safe_spatial_stats/README.md

 # safe_spatial_stats

-A repository for assessing the spatial variation of the SAFE project vegetation plots.
-This is primarily useful to the SAFE 2024 soil nutrient sampling campaign.
+A repository for analyses related to the SAFE 2024 soil nutrient sampling campaign.

+At the moment, it contains two main analyses.

+1) A search (using `safedata`) for existing data for the SAFE carbon plots and subplots.
+   The code related to this is found in the `detailed_carbon_data_search` folder
-This includes a script (`download_script.R`) to download the relevant spatial data, microclimate, topographic, etc using the existing safedata system, and a script to perform a principal component analysis to categorise vegetation plots.
+2) An assessment of the spatial variation of the SAFE project vegetation plots.
+This involves downloading the relevant spatial data, (microclimate, topographic, etc) using the `safedata` system, and performing a principal component analysis to categorise vegetation plots.
+The code related to this can be found in the `subplot_selection` folder

-We also want to perform an analysis of distances of plots from the nearest channel, this may or may not form a separate script.

 This README is likely to be the only documentation, should get updated with relevant details as the project develops